fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 structs[1].second = 0;
 ```

-if you had an alignment of say, 8 bytes, the last two lines would result in 2 cache lines being retrieved.
+If you had an alignment of say, 8 bytes, the last two lines would result in 2 cache lines being retrieved.

 <figure markdown>
 ![Image](../figures/cache_alignment.png){ width="600" }